eszter-pai/clembench/games/dnd/README.md

 ![image](https://github.com/user-attachments/assets/c7826dbd-bbdb-4654-815a-01d2d883d3cc)

-Transcripts folder for 4 models under the same condition (hard and guided with 2 wizards) are in the folder `transcripts_2wizards_hard_guided`
+Examples of full transcripts for 4 models under the same condition (hard and guided with 2 wizards) are in the folder `transcripts_2wizards_hard_guided`

 ## Results